The rate of anti-depressants being prescribed is on the rise, so why is something that’s supposed to help us actually hurting us?

-A culture of “Insta-Fixes”
+A Culture of “Insta-Fixes”

 There’s no doubt that we live in a fast-paced culture with instant-satisfaction as our mode of rewarding ourselves.
-We want Uber rides and food delivered at our doorstep in five minutes and Amazon packages in our hands by tomorrow at the latest.
+We want Uber rides and food delivered to our doorstep in five minutes and Amazon packages in our hands by tomorrow at the latest.
 If it requires much waiting, we’ve lost our interest and are on to the next instant fix.
 But could all this impatience be causing harm in other areas of our lives — our mental health, to be exact?

-No Woman is an island
+No Woman Is an Island

 We were never meant to do life alone, and an increase in isolation has struck a nerve in how we cope with stress.
-We were created for a connection to others as Dr. Emiliana Simon-Thomas explains: “Human beings are an ultra-social species—and our nervous system expects to have others around us.”
+We were created for connection with others as Dr. Emiliana Simon-Thomas explains: “Human beings are an ultra-social species—and our nervous system expects to have others around us.”
 We all have a desire to be loved and to be in communion with one another, despite being told we should maintain our independence at all costs.

 The individualistic proclamation of our society will tell us otherwise, but perhaps the increase in technology use and decrease in face-to-face interaction is why our culture is in the current mental state that it is.
 Just take a look at the increased rates of depression and anxiety in the population from a recent survey.